Recently we came across some new statistics about executive functioning:

 As the graphic above shows, coaching and therapy have some similarities.
 In any high-quality executive functioning coaching or therapy environment, you should expect client-centered services that aim to improve your well-being in a safe and supportive environment.

 However, as the graphic shows there are quite a few differences between executive functioning coaching and therapy.
 Each of them are reasons you might select to work with a coach vs. therapy.
+Therapists are particularly equipped to address health challenges that may require a deeper understanding of emotional and psychological issues.

 Why choose executive functioning coaching?